X-rayLaser/Signal_generator/README.md

         - set an amplitude of the wave(like 1000 or higher to make it sound louder)

-        - set a frequency of it in herz
+        - set a frequency of it in hertz

     5) press q